Why Job Seekers Should Be Posting on LinkedIn

 Friday: Comment and engage; no post needed

-That's 2 posts per week and 15-20 minutes per day of engagement.
-It's sustainable, it builds visibility, and it positions you as an active professional -- not a job seeker sitting at home refreshing the feed.
+That is 2 posts per week and 15-20 minutes a day of engagement.
+Sustainable, visible, and it positions you as an active professional rather than a job seeker refreshing the feed.

 Measuring What Works

-- Profile views: Are they increasing week over week?
-This is the clearest signal that your content is reaching the right people.
+- Profile views: Rising week over week is the clearest signal your content reaches the right people.

-- Post impressions: How many people are seeing your content?
-LinkedIn shows this on every post.
+- Post impressions: How many people see your content, shown on every post.

 - Engagement rate: Comments are worth more than likes.
-If a post gets 50 likes and 0 comments, it's less valuable than one with 15 likes and 8 comments.
+15 likes and 8 comments beats 50 likes and 0 comments.

 - Inbound messages: The ultimate win.
-When recruiters or hiring managers message you first, your content strategy is working.
+When recruiters message you first, your strategy is working.

 The Bottom Line